How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)

 Objectives

-The primary objective of this article is to guide you through the process of setting up pytest with logging in a Python application.
+The primary objective of this article is to guide you through the process of setting up Pytest logging in a Python application.

 Project Set Up